 Tesla's battery supply chain strategy is fundamentally shaped by the company's parallel pursuit of multiple battery chemistries, each with different mineral requirements and implications for the Lobito Corridor supply chain.

 NCA (Nickel Cobalt Aluminium): Tesla's original battery chemistry, developed in partnership with Panasonic, uses cylindrical cells containing nickel, cobalt, and aluminium.
-NCA cells power the long-range variants of Model S, Model 3, and Model X. While Tesla has progressively reduced cobalt content per cell over successive generations, NCA chemistry still requires meaningful cobalt volumes.
-Panasonic's cobalt supply chain has historically sourced from DRC-origin material processed through intermediary refiners.
+NCA cells have powered long-range and performance variants.
+While Tesla has progressively reduced cobalt content per cell over successive generations, NCA chemistry still requires cobalt.
+Mine-level sourcing through Panasonic and its upstream suppliers should be checked against Tesla conflict-minerals filings, supplier disclosures, and smelter/refiner reporting.

-LFP (Lithium Iron Phosphate): Tesla's strategic shift toward LFP chemistry for standard-range Model 3 and Model Y vehicles, and for all Megapack energy storage products, represents the company's most significant move to reduce cobalt dependence.
+LFP (Lithium Iron Phosphate): Tesla's strategic shift toward LFP chemistry for standard-range vehicles and energy storage products represents the company's most significant move to reduce cobalt dependence.
 LFP cells contain no cobalt or nickel, relying instead on lithium, iron, and phosphate.
-Tesla sources LFP cells primarily from CATL and BYD.
-By 2024, LFP chemistry accounted for an estimated 40-50% of Tesla's global battery deployments by unit volume.
-This shift has materially reduced Tesla's per-vehicle cobalt intensity, though total cobalt consumption remains substantial due to long-range NCA and NMC variants.
+Tesla has used LFP cells from Chinese suppliers including CATL, and reported LFP adoption should be checked in the latest Impact Report and product disclosures.
+This shift has reduced Tesla's per-vehicle cobalt intensity, though NCA and NMC variants continue to create cobalt exposure.

 4680 Cell Development: Tesla's proprietary 4680 cylindrical cell format, manufactured at Gigafactory Texas and Gigafactory Nevada, represents the company's ambition for vertical integration in battery manufacturing.
 The 4680 cells use a high-nickel, low-cobalt cathode chemistry and a dry electrode coating process intended to reduce manufacturing cost and environmental impact.
 As of early 2026, 4680 production has ramped but remains below the volumes needed to displace significant procurement from external suppliers.
 The 4680 programme has faced manufacturing yield challenges that have slowed the pace of internal cell production.